A cocktail at the bar with dust

 Forget the ‘City of Churches’ tag – Adelaide has just as many pubs, not to mention bars of all persuasions, which have ridden a boom in recent years following a tweak to licencing laws that now allow small bars to serve booze without food.

-From city-fringe craft beer nooks to gin and whisky dens taking design cues from across the planet, there’s a bar here to suit every mood and tipple of choice.
-Adelaide is also a UNESCO ‘City of Music’, so expect to hear some live jazz, an acoustic troubadour or at least a DJ spinning rock classics while you quench your thirst.
+From a city-fringe craft beer nook called The Suburban Brew and a hidden speakeasy by the name of Maybe Mae to a cosy cabin right in the thick of it dubbed Pink Moon Saloon, there’s an Adelaide bar to suit every mood and tipple of choice.
+The 'big country town' is also a UNESCO ‘City of Music’, so expect to hear some live jazz, an acoustic troubadour or at least a DJ spinning rock classics while you quench your thirst.
 Oh, and don’t forget the wine.
-Given that South Australia is the nation’s wine-producing heartland, you can expect nothing but top bottles here.
+Given that South Australia is the nation’s wine-producing heartland, you can anticipate nothing but top bottles here.
+Without further ado, here are the best bars in Adelaide as chosen by our local expert writers, Dale Anninos-Carter and Charles Rawlings-Way, who've been perusing the scene for more than a decade and observed the ebbs and flows of the city's late-night hospitality world (and been part of it too).

 🍺 Adelaide's greatest pubs for a cold beer